All Episodes

 Driving, of course, legally, if you have a headset.

-But with uh the escalade, you can actually put it right in your phone, your phone right inside your car, and it's all hooked up, including emails coming through now.
+And, of course, I had to put the caveat in there: you know, if you can't drive if you don't have a headset on or Bluetooth, but with the Escalade, you can actually put it right in your phone, your phone right inside your car, and it's all hooked up, including emails coming through now.

 It's amazing technology.

-Now, while we've made our share of mistakes over these last 25 years, I've acknowledged some.
+Now, while we've made our share of mistakes over these last 25 years, and I've acknowledged some, we have strived, sometimes at great sacrifice, to align better our actions with our ideas.

 Sometimes I'm criticized in my own country for professing a belief in international norms.

-I've noticed this president that at times both America's adversaries and some of our allies believe that all problems were either caused by Washington or could be solved by Washington.
+I've noticed as president that at times both America's adversaries and some of our allies believe that all problems were either caused by Washington or could be solved by Washington.

 And perhaps too many in Washington believe that as well.